What We Do - CCMR Advocacy

 The Disappearing Trails

-It is CCMR’s mission is to be a strong advocate for the preservation and creation of single track trails in the Central Colorado area.
-While our focus is single track, our advocacy efforts benefit all responsible OHV enthusiasts.
+It is CCMR’s mission to be a strong advocate for the preservation and creation of singletrack trails (see DudBob Trail story below) in the Central Colorado area.
+While our focus is singletrack, our advocacy efforts benefit all responsible trail enthusiasts.

 Budget cuts for public trail systems and increases in designated wilderness areas has escalated the closure of trails - and the access they provide for our recreation.
 These losses often happen without public awareness or debate.
 You have only to look at the decades of trail closures in other parts of the country to recognize the trends and see that our Central Colorado recreation opportunities are in real danger.